Sauc3r3r/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker
-This tool enables you to track down the price of an Amazon product and notifies you about any changes
+This tool enables you to track down the price of an Amazon product.
+It sends you an email incase the price of a given product goes below a certain amount.